 In 1913, perhaps Nijinsky’s most famous work, Le Sacre du Printemps (The Rite of Spring, to the score of the same name by Igor Stravinsky) went even further, as the choreographer moved towards more primitive, jerky movements and sharp body angles that reflected Stravinsky’s extremely rhythmic and avant-garde score.
 As with The Afternoon of a Faun, the dance included sexual themes, inspired by mythologized Russian fertility rites, which included human sacrifice.
 The first presentation of the ballet created such a stir that a now-famous riot broke out in the audience, which could only be stopped by the eventual arrival of the police.¹²

 Bakst’s sets and costumes, along with the fantastical Oriental ballets of the Ballets Russes have had a profound impact on how the West perceives the Middle East and those who live there as well as Oriental dance itself.
 Although the company was based in Paris, many of the composers Diaghilev commissioned were, indeed, Russian.
-Dancer and scholar Laurel Victoria Gray argues that Russia’s geographical proximity gave the Russians long-term exposure to Eastern peoples, and the Russian composers and choreographers in the company “could use their first hand knowledge of the regions they described to provide authentic detail.”¹³ The ballets were far from authentic; they were never meant to be accurate representations of true Middle Eastern dance or people.
+Dancer and scholar Laurel Victoria Gray argues that Russia’s geographical proximity gave the Russians long-term exposure to Eastern peoples, and the Russian composers and choreographers in the company “could use their first-hand knowledge of the regions they described to provide authentic detail.”¹³ The ballets were far from authentic; they were never meant to be accurate representations of true Middle Eastern dance or people.
 Gray says that the costumes and Oriental imagery presented in the Ballets Russes have had such an influence that it is “nearly impossible to dislodge the Russian Orientalist vision of the East from the popular imagination,” so much so that today, “audiences […] insist that the ‘authentic’ Oriental dance presentations must include veil dancing by girls in harem pants.” ¹⁴ Moroccan feminist Fatema Mernissi says, “Nijinsky’s ballet also influenced Hollywood to overemphasize the purely sexual dimension of Oriental dance,”¹⁵ a perception that Western belly dancers face even today.

 Bakst’s designs for the Ballets Russes, in addition to the groundbreaking choreographies and movements, inspired not only a new generation of dancers, but the wider world of the arts.
 The company’s revolutionary ballets filtered through to theater, fashion, and daily life, including interior design and advertising.
 In the ballet world, the repertoire of the Ballets Russes remains an invaluable resource for choreographers today; over 200 different versions of The Rite of Spring have been choreographed since Diaghilev commissioned it.¹⁶ The Ballets Russes continue to inspire the worlds of art, theatre, music, and dance.¹⁷